A Shared Responsibility

 The many challenges posed by COVID-19 require a commitment to shared responsibility: We are all accountable to one another and must engage in behaviors that ensure the health and wellbeing of the entire UAlbany community.

-It is critically important that you familiarize yourself with all COVID-19 related policies and procedures on campus — particularly those related to Health & Safety — and adhere to these policies, so that we can remain safe and on campus.
+It is critically important that you familiarize yourself with all COVID-19-related requirements and procedures on campus — particularly those related to Health & Safety — and adhere to these protocols, so that we can remain safe and on campus.

 These guidelines are continually being reviewed, updated and are subject to change, so please continue to check the COVID-19 website for updates.

-Employees who fail to follow these policies will be in violation of the University’s workplace expectations and may be subject to an employee relations referral.
+Employees who fail to follow these rules will be in violation of the University’s workplace expectations and may be subject to an employee relations referral.

-Students who fail to follow these policies will be in violation of the University’s code of conduct, Community Rights & Responsibilities, and may be subject to a student conduct referral.
+Students who fail to follow these rules will be in violation of the University’s code of conduct, Community Rights & Responsibilities, and may be subject to a student conduct referral.
+Visit our Student Expectations & Sanctions page for more information.

 Making a Report